Table of Contents

 Management: Hospitalization should be considered depending on the severity of the disease.
 Antibiotics like ampicillin or third generation cephalosporin are effective against H. influenza.
 Dexamethasone or hydrocortisone is given to relieve edema and inflammation.
 Oxygen inhalation and nebulization along with increased hydration are recommended.

-The presence of the steeple sign on xray (also called wine bottle sign, it refers to the tapering of the upper trachea on a frontal chest radiograph reminiscent of a church steeple) indicates possible diagnosis of croup.
+The presence of the steeple sign on x-ray (also called wine bottle sign, it refers to the tapering of the upper trachea on a frontal chest radiograph reminiscent of a church steeple) indicates a possible diagnosis of croup.

 Management: Patients come to the emergency room presenting with a barking cough.
 Nebulization with adrenaline, normal saline and bronchodilators are all actions taken to relieve the distress.
 After hospitalization, steroids like hydrocortisone are given along with antibiotics.
 Tracheostomy is considered if the respiratory distress worsens.
 Many cases of croup have been prevented by immunization for influenza and diphtheria.

-Formation of pseudomembranes over the larynx, pharynx and tonsils is caused by infection of the C. diphtheriae.
+Formation of pseudomembranes over the larynx, pharynx, and tonsils is caused by infection of the C. diphtheriae.
 Its exotoxins can also cause myocarditis.
-A Patient presents with sore throat, malaise, a low-grade fever, croupy cough, dyspnea and stridor.
+A Patient presents with a sore throat, malaise, a low-grade fever, croupy cough, dyspnea, and stridor.
 On examination, whitish membranes are observed over the throat and larynx.
 Lymphadenopathy leading to a bull’s neck appearance is a characteristic of this disease.